End of US highway 98 |

 |

-In 1999 the west end of US 98 was officially truncated to its junction with US 84 at Bude.
-However, initially US 98 was still signed through Bude to its junction with US 61 in Washington (a few miles east of Natchez).
-As of 2008, US 98 was no longer overlapped along any segment of US 84 (or, more accurately: any US 98 signs still on eastbound US 84 had been changed to say "TO US 98").
+It seems MDoT attempted to do the sign removal in phases: initially westbound US 98 was still signed through Bude, but ended at its junction with US 61 in Washington (a few miles northeast of Natchez).
 Here is the former signed end of US 98, along with enlargements of the two assemblies visible in the distance:

 |

-Signage for US 98 disappeared at that junction, and there are trailblazers only for US 84.
-Continuing to the right, there are many signs where references to US 98 have been removed or greened out.
-Coming the opposite direction (east from Natchez) on US 84 (which is also northbound US 61), the road is signed in many places as "TO US 98":
+Coming the opposite direction (east from Natchez) on US 84 (which is also northbound US 61), the road was signed in many places as "TO US 98": |

 Research and/or photo credits: Justin Cozart; Chuck Dent; Andy Field; Brent Ivy; Karin and Martin Karner; J.P.
 Nasiatka; Alex Nitzman; Jim Pernikoff; Dale Sanderson; Michael Summa